uffe/awesome-react-components/readme.md

 # Overlay

-*Display a view in a large modefull popup.
+<em>Display a view in a large modefull popup.

 I want to display a new view in a large window on top of the current view.